discoproject/disco/doc/start/install.rst

 Disco.
 In the following, we refer to the user that runs ``disco-master`` as the Disco user.

-Open ``DISCO_HOME/conf/settings.py``.
+If you have run ``make install``, open ``/etc/disco/settings.py``.
 This file sets a number of environment variables that define the runtime environment for Disco.
-Most likely you do not need to modify this file right away.
+Most likely you do not need to modify this file right away (however, see the note above on replication).
 You can change the paths if the defaults are not suitable for your system.
 See :mod:`disco.settings` for more information on the various settings and their default values.

 3. Start Disco
 --------------